-Man Carjacked In Greektown
+County Judge Victim Of Carjacking In Greektown

 CHICAGO (CBS) — A 47-year-old man was carjacked in a parking lot in the Greektown neighborhood early Friday, when a group of people threatened to shoot him if he didn’t hand over his keys.

-Police said the man was returning to his vehicle outside a Walgreens at Halsted and Monroe around 2 a.m., when a group of men walked up, pressed a hard object against his back, and said, “give me the keys or I’ll shoot you.”
+Police said the victim, who is a judge in Will County, was returning to his vehicle outside a Walgreens at Halsted and Monroe around 2 a.m., when a group of men walked up, pressed a hard object against his back, and said, “give me the keys or I’ll shoot you.”

 The victim gave the robbers his keys, and they fled the scene in his black Chevy Suburban.